Newline Road Landfill Gas Capture and Combustion Project

 Project Information:

-Landfill gas projects involve upgrading or installing gas collection systems to capture methane gas generated by decomposing organic landfill waste, which encompasses both legacy and non-legacy waste sources.
+Landfill gas projects involve upgrading or installing gas collection systems to capture methane gas generated by decomposing organic landfill waste, which includes both legacy and non-legacy sources.
 The captured methane is then sent to a combustion device, such as a flare or an electricity generation system, to be converted into carbon dioxide, significantly reducing its global warming potential.

-The Raymond Terrace area sits within the Hunter Region, an area characterized by a mix of urban, industrial, and agricultural land uses.
+The Raymond Terrace area sits within the Hunter Region, characterized by a mix of urban, industrial, and agricultural land uses.
 The region experiences a moderate to high rainfall coastal climate, and the local soils generally consist of residual sandy clays, siltstone, and sandstone common to the Hunter floodplain.